LS-Lab/KeYmaeraX-release/README.md

     # Linux
     export JLINK_JAR_LOCATION=/usr/local/Wolfram/Mathematica/10.0/SystemFiles/Links/JLink/JLink.jar

-To run the regression test case suite, type

-    sbt test

-If you run into problems during the compilation process, use `sbt clean` for a fresh start to remove stale files.
+If, at any time, you run into problems during the compilation process, use `sbt clean` for a fresh start to remove stale files.
+If the problems persist, use `sbt clean` followed by `sbt reload`.
+On a few computers you may have to edit your environment variables, e.g., `~/.bashrc` or  `~/.profile` to include something like

+    export SBT_OPTS="-Xss20M -Xms8000M"

 The Wiki contains extended build instructions and solutions to other common sbt problems: